 Pain catastrophizing

-“Pain catastrophizing” is when a person obsesses over and worries about pain, feels helpless when they experience pain, and is unable to put worries or thoughts of pain aside.
+“Pain catastrophizing” is obsessing over and worrying about pain, feeling helpless when they experience pain being unable to put worries or thoughts of pain aside.

-A 2019 study published in the journal Pain reports that pain catastrophizing was highest among study participants with generalized pain.
+A 2019 study reports that pain catastrophizing was highest among study participants with generalized pain.
 This is chronic pain affecting one or more parts of the body.

 Most people experience fear and worry at some point.
 However, if a person constantly fears the worst, they may need to address their catastrophic thinking.